git-lfs/git-lfs/CONTRIBUTING.md

 support the latest version of Go, although we try not to break backwards compatibility with older versions if it's possible to avoid doing so.

-On RHEL etc. e.g. Red Hat Enterprise Linux Server release 7.2 (Maipo), you will neet the minimum packages installed to build Git LFS:
+On RHEL etc. e.g. Red Hat Enterprise Linux Server release 7.2 (Maipo), you will need the minimum packages installed to build Git LFS:

 ```ShellSession
 $ sudo yum install gcc